-151 GENERAL CHEMISTRY
+5 UNITS 151 GENERAL CHEMISTRY

-Prerequisite: Chemistry 150 with a grade of "C" or better.
+UC, CSU, Associate Degree Applicable Prerequisite: CHEM 150 with a grade of "C" or better.
+Lecture: Minimum 48 hours per semester

-Continuation of Chemistry 150, with special emphasis on the relations among chemical kinetics, thermochemistry and electrochemistry.
+Continuation of CHEM 150, with special emphasis on the relations among chemical kinetics, thermochemistry and electrochemistry.
 Applications of these areas of chemistry are demonstrated.